vatula/arcan/src/tools/waybridge/README.md

 arcan backend to the xserver that is part of the XArcan setup.
 The other is by using XWayland, both has their respective tradeoffs.

-XWayland can be used in two modes, rootless and redirected.
-The redirected one works 'transparently' but requires the Wayland side to implement a window manager.
+XWayland can be used in two modes, normal and rootless.
+The normal one is similar to Xarcan, but is less tested and doesn't The rootless one works 'transparently' but requires the Wayland side to implement a window manager.
 Weston et. al does this by pulling in all of xcb etc. into the compositor itself.
 This approach is not used here due to the poor separation